-EGHRIN has published and is planning to publish a series of position papers with regards the European Commission’s proposals for Horizon Europe, the next EU Research Framework Programme.
-The intent of EGHRIN is to include Global Health Research in a more comprehensive way in order to further strengthen the impact of Horizon Europe.
+EGHRIN has published and is planning to publish a series of position papers with regards the European Commission’s proposals for research.
+The intent of EGHRIN is to include Global Health Research in a more comprehensive way in order to further strengthen the impact Europe’s research support.

 EGHRIN’s suggestions on the legislative framework of Horizon Europe

 EGHRIN has published a paper with suggestions to make the legal frame work of of Horizon Europe more inclusive on global health.
 This technical document provides suggestions how to improve the legal text underlying Horizon Europe to facilitate this process.

 EGHRIN’s position paper on the strategic planning process of Horizon Europe

 EGHRIN has published a paper, in which we respond to the Health “Cluster” within the Commission’s proposal for Horizon Europe.
 This paper provides detailed suggestions on how strategic investments and considerations regarding partnerships and investment instruments will support research and innovations for poverty related and neglected infectious diseases.